tfcp68/yantrix/docs/integrations/200_redux.md

 });
 ```

-If needed, a `Context` of an FSM can be transformed in a different manner to reduce polymorphism and optimise execution:
+If needed, a `Context` of an FSM can be transformed in a different manner to reduce polymorphism and optimize execution:

 ```typescript
 const YantrixSlice = createFSMSlice({